mattermost/docs/source/deployment/ldap-group-sync.rst

  - private channels are indicated by:
 .. image::../images/private_channel.png icon.

-Teams added will include default channels, Town Square, and Off-Topic.
+Teams added will include default channels, Town Square and Off-Topic.
 Adding a channel without setting the team will add the implied team to the listing below, but not to the group specifically.

 Teams and channels membership synchronization
 ----------------------------------------------